freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-016.md

 # --description--

 Now that you have the CSS in the `styles.css` file, go ahead and remove the `style` element and all its content.
-Once it is removed, the text that as centered, will shift back to the left.
+Once it is removed, the text that was centered will shift back to the left.

 # --hints--